tomasc/dragonfly_phantomjs/README.md

+**work in progress**

-# DragonflyPhantomjs
+# Dragonfly PhantomJS

-This encoder uses PhantomJs to convert .html or .svg documents to .gif, .jpeg, .pdf or .png
+This [Dragonfly](https://github.com/markevans/dragonfly) encoder uses [PhantomJS](https://github.com/ariya/phantomjs) headless browser to convert .html or .svg documents to .gif, .jpeg, .pdf or .png

 In case of .svg file, the viewport_size is automatically set to the dimensions in the .svg file, unless explicitly specified in options